SURVIVAL IN AFRICA

 As you would expect, the Bear Grylls Survival Academy is challenging both mentally and physically.
 So, in order to get the most out of the course, applicants should be fit and healthy.

 - Can I hike or trek for one hour in trekking boots carrying a light 20lb daypack?

 - Am I determined?

 If you have any questions about Health and Fitness for the course, please contact our BGSA team.

 Please note, all of the clothing and equipment that you bring MUST be appropriate to the environment and the time of year; the items listed below are mandatory.

-- 2 pairs of robust mountain/walking boots or similar with ankle support
+- 2 pairs of robust walking boots or similar with ankle support

-- Short Sleeved Base layer, mid layers and outer
+- Base layer, mid layer and outer (light weight)

 - Personal medication